alfiemacleod142008-ui/fergie/README.md

   against the crop's germination threshold, growing degree days, a rain versus evaporation moisture balance, sunshine, wind, frost dates, soil pH and texture, a forward heat warning and the single best day to sow.
+- A **image intepreter** that anaylyses a users image (crop) and answers their questions to it and/or analyses the crop to give vital information and the best plan to action for the specific crop.
 - A **satellite view** of the pinned field, with a land use check that flags built up spots.
 - A **local chat adviser** that answers any farming or growing question, grounded in the plot's real data and forecast.
 It remembers what you tell it about your setup, and it can lay out a